40 Conversation Starters That Make You Instantly Interesting

 “A self-depreciating line is a good opening when someone is engaging in a positive type task and you comment on it.
 For instance, ‘I’m jealous that you are so good at that!’.
 This can actually show confidence because you are not trying to appear like you’re awesome.” —Paul DePompo

 “My favorite conversation topic is to say, ‘OK, I’ve got a dumb joke, not a good joke, just a dumb joke for you.’
 People are usually more receptive to dumb jokes because it doesn’t require much effort and they don’t have to worry about not getting it.
 Need an example?
 What does a fish say when it runs into a concrete wall?
 Dam!” —Hunt Etheridge, dating and relationship expert.
-Or if you’re feeling really gutsy, give one of these funny, cheesy pick-up lines a try.
+Get some inspiration with these 175 bad jokes everyone will laugh at.

 “Most people enjoy trivia, facts, and riddles and they’re also a good way to keep the conversation going over an extended period of time.
-You can drop in and ask someone ‘What are the only 3 countries that start with J?’
+You can drop in and ask someone ‘What are the only three countries that start with J?’
 [Jordan, Japan, Jamaica] or ‘How many state capitals are west of LA?’
 [Six.
 I wouldn’t believe it either until I saw a map] or ‘What starts with “e” and ends with “e” and contains only 1 letter?’ [envelope].
 Then circle back with them later to see if they have an answer.
-They’ll be thinking about it—and you—all evening.” —Hunt Etheridge
+They’ll be thinking about it—and you—all evening.” —Hunt Etheridge.
+Try some of these 100 fun facts about practically everything.

 “Try using a light philosophical twist to an opening such as when you see someone enjoying a coffee you can highlight the beauty in the moment.
 Say something like, ‘Isn’t this what’s it’s all about?’
 This is good for getting to see if this person is open and up for talking without making it seem like you are trying too hard.” —Paul DePompo.
 Learn the signs you have incredible empathy.

-Conversation Topic: Ask a question with no right or wrong answer
+Conversation starter: Ask a question with no right or wrong answer

 “Asking someone ‘Where are you from?’ is great because it’s a simple and natural way to begin to ask someone about themselves.
 Any question that is open-ended will work because everyone has a different answer and there is no right or wrong answer.
-It can become exciting if you both realize you are from the same place or like the same things.” —Simon Marcel Badinter, radio personality and relationship expert
+It can become exciting if you both realize you are from the same place or like the same things.” —Simon Marcel Badinter, radio personality and relationship expert.
+Or if you’re feeling really gutsy, give one of these funny, cheesy pick-up lines a try.

 “One of the best ways to start a conversation is to ask a question, and questions germane to the situation are best.
 For example, if you’re at an event, ask ‘Have you heard this speaker, band, or author before?'” —Dawn Maslar

 “No one knows more about starting conversations and conversation topics than screenwriters.
 That’s what we do: throw people together, usually strangers, and find a way to get them talking.
 So I can tell you the best conversation openers in movies are ones that ask a question, tease, and reveal some amazing (or weird) truth about yourself.
 My favorites are ‘I’m working on something that’ll change the world and human life as we know it!’ from The Fly and ‘Garbage.
-All I’ve been thinkin’ about all week is garbage’ from Sex, Lies and Videotape.” —Murray Suid, screenwriter and co-founder of MobileMovieMaking.com
+All I’ve been thinkin’ about all week is garbage’ from Sex, Lies and Videotape.” —Murray Suid, screenwriter and co-founder of MobileMovieMaking.com.
+Or school them on these 15 movie quotes everyone gets wrong.

 “Walk up to someone and tell them you need them to settle a bet between you and your friend.
 For instance, say ‘Can I get your help with something?
 You see, my friends and I have this bet going on and we need an outside perspective.
 My friend says that the moon is its own planet.
 I say that the moon isn’t its own planet.’
 Now, obviously, the moon isn’t a planet.
 Everyone should know that including this stranger you just asked.
 But it gives you a great in to start a conversation.” —Chris Seiter, author of Ex-Boyfriend Recovery